 Photographs contain high and low frequency image information.

-The High Frequency - Low Frequency Step Wedge below has high frequency image information to the left.
+The High Frequency - Low Frequency Step Wedge below has:

 An example of high frequency information is the eyelashes on a portrait.